reach-sh/reach-lang/docs/src/quickstart/index.md

 $ wsl --set-default-version 2
 ```

-After Setting up the default version we will finally install our wsl distribution:
+After setting up the default version, we will finally install our WSL distribution:

 ``` cmd
 $ wsl --install -d Ubuntu